Committee: Lean Project Delivery

 The CURT Executive Committee appoints committee and task force chairs and co-chairs annually.
 CURT forms ad hoc committees as needed to address critical issues.

-The Project Excellence Committee purpose is to champion initiatives related to project delivery, lean construction and productivity.
+The Lean Project Delivery Committee purpose is to champion initiatives related to project delivery, lean construction and productivity.

 - Provide a forum for improved project delivery principles to be presented and discussed, practices and methods to be shared, and new concepts and opportunities explored.
 This includes Lean Construction, Six Sigma and other delivery models.